 You will be able to run it up to 75Hz, so if you’re mostly playing competitive FPS titles, you should look for a lower-resolution/higher refresh rate gaming display instead.

 For those who prefer attractive visuals and scenery to fast-paced performance, the LG 38WK95C is a treat.

-It has low input lag of ~10ms and a response time speed of 5ms which is sufficient to eliminate any delays, ghosting, and other visual artifacts at 75Hz.
+It has a low input lag of ~10ms and a response time speed of 5ms, which is sufficient to eliminate any delays, ghosting, and other visual artifacts at 75Hz.

 Additionally, the LG 38WK95C curved gaming monitor supports AMD FreeSync, which provides a variable refresh rate (VRR) for compatible graphics cards.

 FreeSync works within 52-75Hz/FPS (Frames Per Second).
 Within this range, there will be no screen tearing nor stuttering while FreeSync is enabled.

 Note that when using compatible NVIDIA GPUs over the DisplayPort input, there are no issues with the performance though we’d have preferred a wider VRR range.